Do you feel your relationship needs a spark or has gotten stale?

-Take the time to each other, from the smallest of tasks, like loading the dishwasher, to the bigger things, like how proud you are that he always strives to do the right thing.
+Take the time to thank each other, from the smallest of tasks, like loading the dishwasher, to the bigger things, like how proud you are that he always strives to do the right thing.

 Try a new activity together

 Hanging out with another couple allows you to view your partner from a different perspective and gives you a chance to tell your favorite stories together.

 Chase the adrenaline

-Whether that’s a marathon, haunted house, skydiving together, parasailing or seeking out the world’s highest roller coaster, so go ahead and pursue the thrill together.
+Whether that’s a marathon, haunted house, skydiving together, parasailing, or seeking the world’s highest roller coaster, go ahead and pursue the thrill together.

 Force yourselves to enjoy each other’s uninvolved company once in a while.

 Recreate important memories

-Recreate your first date at that movie theater all those years ago or visit the place where you told each other how much you loved the other for the first time.
+Recreate your first date at that movie theater all those years ago, or visit the place where you told each other how much you loved the other for the first time.

 Share your dreams

-Include each other in those dreams so you can discuss how you will get there together and support each other along the way.
+Include each other in those dreams so you can discuss how you will get together and support each other along the way.

 Make time for each other

-If trying to get in a date night is to exhausting to even plan, think about a Saturday morning breakfast date or be a little crazy and take a few hours of vacation time from work to spend time together.
+If trying to get in a date night is too exhausting to even plan, think about a Saturday morning breakfast date or be a little crazy and take a few hours of vacation time from work to spend time together.

 Mix it up… in bed

 I know, this sounds like that game kids play where they add “in bed” to the end of a fortune cookie fortune.
-But try it!
-Ask each other what your fantasies are, what you would like to try, and go for it.

 Assess how you’ve grown